David Parker Allen Music

 Parker Brown – Bass, Electric Guitars, Pedal Steel, Lap Steel

-Solo artist and one of the top all around session musicians in Montana.
+Solo artist and one of the top all around musicians in Montana.

 Donna Herula – Resonator, Slide Guitar